Quick One Board Pallet Wood DIY Bathroom Storage

 I wanted a beachy color accent hence the silver-gray and turquoise(blue plus green).

 I stained the board first with the homemade aging stain(steel wool and vinegar).
-To seal it, I used furniture wax with added metallic silver-gray mica powder to add some shimmer.
+Then, to seal it, I used furniture wax with metallic silver-gray mica powder to add some shimmer.

 The mica powder is excellent for adding to epoxy resin or topcoat finish, or even paint.
-It’s super cheap, especially if bought in multicolor bags.
+In addition, it’s super cheap, especially if bought in multicolor bags.

 Tools and materials